dglo/daq-moni-tool/README.md

 ---------------
 After the software is built, you need some data to view.
-The easiest way to get the data for a run is to bring up the run's I3Live page in your browser then find the "download complete tarball" link (just above the "pDAQ Details" section) and save the tarball file to your local machine.
+The easiest way to get the data for a run is to bring up the run's I3Live page in your browser then find the "download complete tarball" link (within the "pDAQ Details" section) and save the tarball file to your local machine.

 The pDAQ monitoring data is buried a couple of layers inside the downloaded